 Installation using Rancher Kubernetes Engine

-This guide walks you through installation of Cilium on Rancher Kubernetes Engine, a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.
+This guide walks you through installation of Cilium on standalone Rancher Kubernetes Engine (RKE) clusters, SUSE’s CNCF-certified Kubernetes distribution with built-in security and compliance capabilities.
 RKE solves the common frustration of installation complexity with Kubernetes by removing most host dependencies and presenting a stable path for deployment, upgrades, and rollbacks.

-The first step is to install a cluster based on the RKE Installation Guide.
-When creating the cluster, make sure to change the default network plugin in the config.yaml file.
+The first step is to install a cluster based on the RKE1 Kubernetes installation guide.
+When creating the cluster, make sure to change the default network plugin in the generated config.yaml file.

 Change: